RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-3-aug-2016.md

 - RLEC-7652 - database is down in certain failover scenarios only when the database is completely empty
-- RLEC-7737 - issue where in a specific scenario after node restarts, a database with replication both master and slave shards are reported as down
+- RLEC-7737 - issue where in a specific scenario after node restarts, a database with replication both master and replica shards are reported as down
 - RLEC-7712 - in some cases, the Replica Of process may fail when Redis password is set